MC42/hi-im.kim/writing/pmmm/analogue.md

 "How was *I* supposed to know a little rain turned into a typhoon!" she yelped, gesturing wildly at the torrent outside of their meager bus shelter.

 "Same way as everyone else... listen to the weather report!
-Or ask your parents, I don't know!"
+Or ask your parents, *something!*"

-Junko remained silent, sulking quietly as she digested just how *right* she was and how *little* she wanted to admit it.
-This back and fourth was emblematic of their friendship, she thought, many assuming the bookish girl to be intelligent and reserved; she was nothing of the sort in the right company.
+Junko remained silent, sulking as she digested just how *right* Kazuko was and how *little* she wanted to admit it.
+This back and fourth, knives-out dalogue was emblematic of their friendship, or at least Junko thought so.
+Many assumed the bookish girl to be intelligent and reserved; Kazuko scarcely resembled their presumption, doubly so in the wrong company.

-And so on their worst days their tempers got the best of them, leading to many a screaming match assuaged by shitty ramen <!-- . o O ( City uncooked-ramen scene but with Junko ) --> and snacks they brought to school that they definitely shouldn't have had.
+When their tempers got the best of them, at the end of it all, they broke bread over sweets and treats.
+The practice had their stressors assuaged temporarily by shitty ramen <!-- . o O ( City uncooked-ramen scene but with Junko ) --> and snacks, none of it compliant with rules made "by self-concieted assholes".

-Junko *conveniently* forgot to tell her family that the principal <!-- ? --> had called her a delinquent, and Kazuko *conveniently* went home with some reading materials that a girl of her upbringing probably wouldn't have otherwise.
+And so, where Junko *conveniently* forgot to tell her family that the principal <!-- ? --> had called her a delinquent, Kazuko *conveniently* went home with some reading materials that a girl of her upbringing probably wouldn't have otherwise.
 Her parents didn't want her reading anything "indecent", and so she "didn't".

+They had each others backs, and that's what mattered.
 They both cherished their friendship, even if they did still butt heads about boys.

 "So, how was fencing?"